 Then came war, and radical Islamization.
 Non-religious music was prohibited or discouraged, movie theatres were shut down, and the once popular musicians of Lahore found themselves having to pull rickshaws or work in coffee shops for a living, hiding their instruments in back closets.
 The tablas and sitars sounded no more in Lahore’s bazaars.
-In a land of lingering religious conservatism, Pakistanis have forgotten their cultural roots.

 Until 2004, when a local millionaire named Izzat Majeed quietly founded Sachal Studios, and convinced some of these old musicians to pick up their rusty instruments and play again.
 And boy oh boy, did they play.